lue-bird/elm-parser-tricks/performance.md

   - move the `getPosition` one level higher out of the `oneOf` (less general and less performant)
   - move the `getPosition` after the identifying start symbol (more general but error prone since you have to calculate the actual start position)

+Note that 1 will actually perform better if a common possibility parser is ambiguous and needs to backtrack anyways (like `Parser.number`).